-Access the laboratory to perform analyses yourself, or leave it to our on-site experts.
+Access the laboratory to perform analyses yourself, or leave it to trained lab technicians.

-Export of samples to an external provider for short turnaround Sanger sequencing
+Export samples to an external provider for short turnaround Sanger sequencing

 Our focus is on using reliable but low-impact machinery that can be replaced easily.
 As such, not all of the equipment below is high throughput.
 Please inquire if you have a specific concern about the number of samples that can be processed at one time.
 Laboratory equipment and supplies include:

-**Note* This lab is due to open in July 2018, and some of these items have not yet been acquired.
-If you belong to a lab that has equipment or supplies to donate, please click HERE to view our Wish List and notify us if you have something to contribute.
+**Note* If you belong to a lab that has equipment or supplies to donate, please click HERE to view our Wish List and notify us if you have something to contribute.